noahzhy/KR_LPR_TF/doc/Report_EN.md

 ### Backbone

 Considering the requirements of real-time, we use the lightweight model MobileNetV3 as the backbone network.
 The backbone network is used to extract the features of the input image.
-The backbone network is a MobileNetV3-Small model, which is a lightweight model with a small amount of calculation and a small number of parameters.
+The backbone network is a MobileNetV3-Small with 0.25 width multiplier, which is a lightweight model with a small amount of calculation and a small number of parameters.
 The backbone network is used to extract the features of the input image.
 But we modify the mobileNetV3-Small model to make it more suitable for the license plate recognition task.

 1. We change the input size of the model to 64x128, which is more suitable for the license plate recognition task.
 The few convolutional layers was changed to stride 1 to get bigger feature map to improve the accuracy of the model for the license plate recognition task.